zulip/zulip/docs/production/authentication-methods.md

 This will sync the fields declared in `AUTH_LDAP_USER_ATTR_MAP` for all of your users.

-We recommend running this command in a **regular cron job**, to pick up changes made on your LDAP server.
+We recommend running this command in a **regular cron job** at whatever frequency your organization prefers for synchronizing changes made on your LDAP server to Zulip.

 All of these data synchronization options have the same model:

 - New users will be populated automatically with the name/avatar/etc. from LDAP (as configured) on account creation.
-- The `manage.py sync_ldap_user_data` cron job will automatically
+- `manage.py sync_ldap_user_data` will automatically update existing
-  update existing users with any changes that were made in LDAP.
+  users with any changes that were made in LDAP.
 - You can easily test your configuration using `manage.py query_ldap`.
   Once you're happy with the configuration, remember to restart the Zulip server with